Back to all guides

 Understanding USDC's economics is the first step.
 The second step is deciding whether you want to capture some of that yield yourself.

-The options range from earning 4-5% just by holding USDC in the right place (literally no extra effort) to more advanced DeFi strategies that can earn higher returns in exchange for more complexity and risk.
+The options range from earning around 4% just by holding USDC in the right place (literally no extra effort) to more advanced DeFi strategies that can earn higher returns in exchange for more complexity and risk.

 We wrote a full guide on this: How to earn yield on your USDC.
 It covers everything from the easiest option (Coinbase rewards — you turn it on and forget about it) to intermediate DeFi lending on Aave and Compound, to advanced strategies like liquidity provision.
 Each tier has different risk and reward tradeoffs, and the guide walks through all of them.